Historical Fiction. General. Women's Fiction. Coming of Age.

-Okay, darlings...life gets in the way and time flies but while I have not been great about keeping up on here, I have been busy writing and living and working on another book, the third in the now Sapphire Songbird Series.
-Any writer today can tell you that adapting to and constantly learning what to do in the continually changing publishing landscape is challenging (to say the least), but key for most of us is sitting down to get more books out and sometimes it becomes a choice, less marketing, more writing.
+Okay, darlings...life gets in the way and time flies but while I have not been great about keeping up on here, I have been busy writing and living and working on another book.
+Any writer today can tell you that adapting to and constantly learning what to do in the continually changing publishing landscape is challenging (to say the least), but key for most of us is sitting down to write and sometimes it becomes a choice, less marketing, more writing.
 At least that is the case for me, so yes, I made the choice to pull back, market less and write more.
-So---all I can say is I am on it and there are great things on the horizon---another book release, more interaction with readers, starting with a newsletter geared to fun history, chats, giveaways and much more.
+So---all I can say is I am on it and there are great things on the horizon---another book, more interaction with readers; fun history, chats, giveaways and much more.
 In the meantime, please consider subscribing and join me on social media.
 The links are below.
-No spam or bothers.
-What you will get is a quarterly newsletter, updates and a chance to win books and prizes.
+No spam or bothers or sharing information with others-ever.

 I am so thrilled to announce the release of Mermaid's Treasure, a novella prequel to 'The Songbird With Sapphire Eyes.'
 In this book, truth is expertly woven with fiction in a riveting story about a sunken Russian battleship, a failed mission, a mysterious treasure, family legacies, the holiday season and learning to believe in the magic of love.
 It came about when I was challenged to contribute a short story to the Windtree Press, holiday anthology, 'The Gift of Christmas.
 The story ties into one of the first things of value gangster Johnny Gallo gave to his gal—Hannah.
 The Songbird With Sapphire Eyes brooch.
 As it turns out, the brooch isn’t only pricey, it may contain the power to connect the living to the dead.